apache/incubator-kie-tools/packages/kie-sandbox-image/README.md

 - **type**: The type of file that you want to edit.
 - **filePathGlob**: The glob pattern of the file you want to edit.
-- **resourcesPathPrefix**: The path to the editor you want to get to.
+- **resourcesPathPrefix**: The path to the gwt-editor.
-- **path**: The path of the editor.
+- **path**: The path of the editor envelope.html.
 - **title**: The title of the editor that will be displayed on the home page.
 - **description**: Displays a short description of the editor under the title on the home page.

 Here's an example of what it should look like:

 ```js
     {